spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/alliances/alliances-manager/index.html.md

 * $ derived from GitLab + Technology partner joint customers
 * Size of Partner Practices - skilled, certified consultants and deliver resources
 * [SMAU](/handbook/product/performance-indicators/#stage-monthly-active-users-smau) deal acceleration by stage or # seats in named enterprise accounts with assistance of the partners.
 This person has the wherewithall to drive revenue derived from the largest of Clouds to the smallest of ISVs
-* Sr Manager should have capabilities to build out and manage the automation of multiple partner portal technologies / platforms such as IMPartner, SFDC and CrossBeam
-* Sr. Manager knows how to scale revenue from the vast partnerships that they build.
-GTM practises is second nature when hunting and gathering the ISV Partners that they recruit.
-* Sr. Manager has self awareness of when to course correct when it comes to partnership and the people that report to the.
-Awareness about "partnership performance" should come from the meta data that they build into the scorecarding of those partnerships.
-Nothing should ever come as a surprise to them when it comes to the overarching health of that partnership
-* GitLab is a revenue generating public company.
-This person will follow where the money is because they know partnership through their experience.
-The Sr. Manager knows that their practises should help to drive 10x growth for revenue at GitLab
-* Sr. Manager should always be thinking about partner related sales pipeline when it comes to their GTM campaigns with partners and marketing.
-A well thought out and instrumented Alliance GTM plan could mean the closure of a strong quarter or a miss.
-We are looking for the Senior to stretch themselves to having few misses.

 ## Career Ladder